neuralmagic/deepsparse/examples/aws-serverless/README.md

 ## Delete Endpoint

-If you want to delete your Lambda endpoint, run:
+If you want to delete your batch/realtime infrastructure, run:

 ```bash
 python endpoint.py destroy